 The Planning Commission hears the cases and provides recommended actions to the BOC.
 Both hearings will begin at 9 a.m. and are held at the Board of Commissioners building at 100 Cherokee Street, 2nd floor meeting room, Marietta 30090.
 View a list of cases scheduled to be heard.

 Adoption fees are $115 for all animals.
 All animals have been spayed/neutered and are current on all vaccinations.
 Dogs over 6 months old have been heartworm-tested and cats over 6 months have been combo-tested.
-Visit Animal Control or call 770-499-4136 for more information.
-Sign up for the new electronic newsletter from Cobb County Animal Control.
+Visit Animal Services or call 770-499-4136 for more information.
+Sign up for the new electronic newsletter from Cobb County Animal Services.
 You will receive updated information about shelter operations, special events and opportunities to get involved, as well as other important information concerning the safety and welfare of our community.
 To sign up for the newsletter, visit cobbcounty.org and click on the "News & Alerts" tab.
-Enter your email address and select department newsletters based on your interests, including Animal Control.
+Enter your email address and select department newsletters based on your interests, including Animal Services.

 Disasters begin and end locally.
 The CERT Program provides an opportunity for Cobb County citizens to learn about disaster preparedness for hazards that may impact their areas and trains them in basic disaster response skills such as fire safety, light search and rescue, team organization, and disaster medical operations.